championballer/Saber/README.md

 Might contain an option to ignore certain text based on the input by the user.

 Dataframe output post array making from recognised text.

+Assumption : The input image/pdf should be well edited and in monochrome and should have a table(_the timetable_) that is to be recognised.